abumq/residue/docs/CONFIGURATION.md

 Default: `never`

 #### `known_loggers`::`user`
 [String] Linux / mac user assigned to known logger.
-All the log files associated to the corresponding logger will belong to this user with `RW-R----` permissions
+All the log files associated to the corresponding logger will belong to this user with `RW-R-----` permissions

 Default: Current process user